anthony-kolesov/kts46/doc/source/model/move.rst

 ======

 Terms
 -----

 Maximum desired speed
     Maximum speed that is desired by this vehicle at current road.
+Note that it can be limited by red traffic light.

 Desired speed
     That is *current speed* + *possible acceleration*.
-This couldn't be greater than maximum desired speed.
-And it can limited by traffic light.
+This couldn't be greater than maximum desired speed and it can limited by traffic light.

 Possible distance
     That is desired distance also limited by leading car and its predicted speed.